ronnyhartenstein/ronnyhartenstein.github.io/_posts/2016-01-10-benchmark-helloworld-in-phoenix-and-go.md

 - disable CSRF while remove `plug: protect_from_forgery`
 - disable also `plug :fetch_session` and `plug :fetch_flash` (even we don't use them on purpose for the test)
 - run more requests in sum to keep the machine busy long enough to see if the CPU usage is above 30% - thanks `wrk` support duration instead of requests
+- take the best of 3 runs
+- closing all other tools and apps

 I'll test (like before) on my MacBookPro 15" Mid 2010, 2,53 GHz i5, 8 GB DDR3, OS X El Capitan 10.11.2 and wrk 4.0.0.